criteo-research/large-scale-ITE-UM-benchmark/README.md

 * To reproduce the results of Table 3 and Figure 3, please install the required packages from `um_requirements.txt` and run the "UM-experiments.ipynb" notebook.

 ## CRITEO-ITE dataset
-To generate the data and reproduce the results of Table 4, please install the required packages from `um_requirements.txt` and run the "ITE-experiments.ipynb" notebook.
+To generate the data and reproduce the results of Table 4, please install the required packages from `ite_requirements.txt` and run the "ITE-experiments.ipynb" notebook.